Discover more from Discourse Blog

 The full weight of the criminal justice system, save for some reformist district attorneys who have been elected in recent years, opposes any kind of police reform.
 Cop unions openly threaten politicians who dare to criticize them.
 This year opponents of reform turned marching in racial justice protests into attack ads against cop-lover Max Rose, and even the most moderate attempts at reform get the same kind of treatment from people like New York City PBA president Pat Lynch as defunding the police.

-It’s not just Obama and moderate House Democrats incapable of assuming any responsibility for their defeats or even close races.
-Matt Yglesias, the Vox founder-turned-Substack-guy, has been banging a drum since the election that “defund the police” is not just bad politics but bad policy as well.
+It's not just Obama and moderate House Democrats incapable of assuming any responsibility for their defeats or even close races.
+Matt Yglesias, the Vox founder-turned-Substack-guy, has been banging a drum since the election that "defund the police" is not just bad politics but bad policy as well.
 He did it again on Wednesday, tweeting, “imo the big problem with ‘defund the police’ is that defunding the police is a bad idea — austerity is bad, public services are good, policing is important, and better policing will be more costly than bad policing not cheaper.”

 The framing here of defunding the police as a pro-austerity movement is a typically shitty attempt at cleverness from Yglesias, but let's take the argument at face value.
 Police budgets make up a disproportionate share of municipal budgets; in some cities like Chicago, it's as high as 37 percent of the city's general operating fund.
 Activists do not want this money to disappear; they want it redirected into funding for housing, as well as other social services and programs that are supposed to help prevent situations where the police need to be involved at all.